Mr0Beats/Sortem_RPG/README.md

 ## How to run (for users)
 1. Download the release archive
 2. Unzip it
-3. Make sure that the `data` folder is next to the `Sortem.exe` file
+3. Make sure that the `data` folder is next to the `Sortem.exe` file, if not, create it
 4. Run `Sortem.exe`

 How to build the project: